-Study in the discipline of Computer Science is offered by the School of Information Technologies in the Faculty of Engineering and IT.
+Study in the discipline of Computer Science is offered by the School of Information Technologies in the Faculty of Engineering and Information Technologies.
 Units of study in this major are available at standard and advanced level.

 Program structure and content

-Computer science involves the study of computers and the programs that run on computers.
-This stream will appeal to more technically-minded students who wish to contribute to the future development and support of technology.
+Computer science involves the study of computers and the programs that run on them.
+This stream will appeal to technically-minded students who wish to contribute to the future development and support of technology.

 First year planning for a Computer Science major